 Etymology

-The word “stress” originates from the Middle English word stresse, meaning “hardship” or “force,” which is derived from Old French estresse and Latin strictus, meaning “drawn tight.”
-It evolved in the 14th century to describe pressure and emphasis, both emotional and mechanical.
+The word “stress” originates from the Middle English word stresse, meaning “hardship” or “force.”
+It comes from Old French estresse and Latin strictus, meaning “drawn tight.”
+English developed the broader sense of pressure and emphasis by the 14th century, linking the physical idea of tightening with the mental idea of urgency or importance.

 Example Sentences

-• She experienced a lot of stress before her final exams.
+- She felt a lot of stress before her final exams, especially during the last week of revisions.

-• He stressed the importance of honesty in every conversation.
+- In the meeting, he stressed the importance of clarity in every written update.

 Stress Synonyms